 Change Your iPhone’s Mobile Plan Line Defaults

-By design, your iPhone uses your physical SIM as your primary phone number for things like iMessage, FaceTime, and for calls and texts to people not in your contacts.
+If your iPhone has a physical SIM card port, your device will use this as your primary phone number for things like iMessage and FaceTime, and for calls and texts to people not in your contacts.

-For folks using iOS 13 and above, both of your phone numbers can make and receive Phone app and FaceTime calls and send and receive messages using iMessage, SMS, and MMS. iOS 13+ uses Dual SIM Dual Standby (DSDS) technology allowing your phone to both SIMs can make and receive calls.
+For folks using iOS 13 and above, both of your phone numbers can make and receive Phone app and FaceTime calls and send and receive messages using iMessage, SMS, and MMS. iOS 13+ uses Dual SIM Dual Standby (DSDS) technology, allowing both SIMs can make and receive calls.

 However, as with previous iOS versions, your iPhone can use only one cellular data network at a time.